ys/bonjour/content/details/_index.en.md

 linktitle: "😃 Détail"
 ---

-*Détail* is kind of a comeback to slowness.
+*Détail* is a picture and that's it.
-A moment in your mailbox.
+Everyweek or so, you just get a mail.
-A picture and that's it.
+It has a picture in it and that is it.

-A slower paced internet, more pull than push.
-The happiness of less, the joy of finding back small daily moments.
-This is what I try to share.
-A moment spent away from likes and comments.
-A moment away from social networks.
-Simpler things with no headaches.
 No doomscroll, no ads, no intereferences.
 An email, a picture and that's it.

 I hope it will inspire you or at least you will like it.
-Take the time to discover all the details.
+Have a good day ✌🏻

-{{< letter account="detail" msg="" accent="forest" >}}
+{{< letter account="detail" msg="" accent="green" >}}